Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 - If the maximum number of homes is reached, players must delete an existing home before adding a new one.
 - All saved locations are secured via per-player encryption to prevent tampering.

-## :invclone
+## invclone
 ### At A Glance
-The `:invclone` command allows admins to clone a player's entire inventory or ender chest into chests placed in the world for inspection, or to remove previously cloned chests.
+The `invclone` command allows admins to clone a player's entire inventory or ender chest into chests placed in the world for inspection, or to remove previously cloned chests.

 - **Clone a player's inventory or ender chest:** Creates chests near the executor, filling them with the target player's items.
 Each item has a lore tag indicating its source.
 - **Remove cloned chests:** Deletes previously cloned chests within a nearby area.